 In addition, you’ll undoubtedly have an established set of processes and procedures as part of your Software Development Lifecycle (SDLC).
 So you’ll want to check out our SDLC support guidance regarding Auth0 Tenant provision in support of that too.

-For customer facing applications we typically see OpenID Connect (OIDC) as being the most frequently used protocol.
+For customer-facing applications, we typically see OpenID Connect (OIDC) as being the most frequently used protocol.
 OIDC makes use of web based workflows with browser URLs that are presented to the user.
 Out-of-the-box, client facing URLs as part of Auth0 OIDC support are Auth0 branded, however we recommend using the Auth0 custom domain capability to provide for consistent corporate identity and to also address potential user confidence concerns before they arise.

-Other groups within your organisation may also be working with Auth0; it’s not uncommon for our customers to have disparate departments that serve different user communities.
+Other groups within your organization may also be working with Auth0; it’s not uncommon for our customers to have disparate departments that serve different user communities.
 Identifying these will potentially influence your design choices, and doing so early could mitigate decisions that might prove costly later on.

 Everything starts with an Auth0 tenant.
 This is where you will be configuring your use of Auth0, and the where Auth0 assets - such as Applications, Connections and user profiles are defined, managed and stored.
 Access to an Auth0 tenant is performed via the Auth0 Dashboard, and via the Dashboard you can also create additional, associated tenants; you’re allowed to create more than one Auth0 tenant so that you can structure your tenants in a way that will isolate different domains of users and also support your Software Development Life Cycle (SDLC).